bropump/Manifesto/README.md

 If for any reason you would like to make any joint announcements or corporate partnerships please email **contact@bropump.com** it is not compulsory to do so, you may tag the x.com/neirowoof X account for a retweet.

-# No team
+# No team, no leader

 There is no team in Neiro bropump or leader hierachy, we are all Neiro bropump.
 The long running joke is that everyone is the leader.
+This distibuted and anti fragile approach means everyone is equally able to parcipate and enact change, do anything, just do it!

 # The Neiro logo origin